Ficiao/Filip_Matanovic_Portfolio/docs/index.md

 <br/>

 # Projekt 6: 3D modeliranje i animiranje viteza i oružja
-* Dizajniranje viteza, mača i štita
+* Dizajn viteza, mača i štita
 * Modeliranje viteza, mača i štita u Blenderu
-* Animiranje viteza u Blendera
+* Animiranje viteza kombinacijom Blendera i Mixamo-a
 * Importanje tih asseta u Unity i njihovo korištenje

 # Project 6: 3D modeling and animating a knight and weapons
-* Designing the knight, shield and sword
+* Design of the knight, shield and sword
 * Modeling the knight, shield and sword in Blender
-* Animating the knight in blender
+* Animating the knight with Blender and Mixamo
 * Importing it all to Unity

 <img src="/images/knight.png">